Fear chokes out freedom.

 It is never God’s desire for you to live in fear or to suffer in any way.
 We face trials because the World we live in is fallen due to sin.

-The process of being healed is not always how or when we think it will be, but, rather, in God’s timing and plans.
+The process of being healed is not always how or when we think it will be.
+Rather, it will be in God’s perfect timing.

-“You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.” -Genesis 50:20
+Genesis 50:20 says, “You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.”

 What the enemy intends for evil, God uses for good.
 Good for you and countless other people as well!